Volunteer with Operation Ethiopia

 What else do I need to know?

 • We schedule an in-person training session in Israel with all of our volunteers a week or so before we fly.
 Attendance is required for working in our Mobile Eyecare Clinics.
+For applicants from the US or any other country, please keep this in mind when you apply.

 • We ask all our volunteers to help us fundraise for the medical mission, medications, eyeglasses, equipment, etc.